NGSchoolEU/ngs19/README.md

 ### Intro to HPC
 tutor: Klemens Noga

-The wbsite with info about the workshop can be accessed [here](https://docs.cyfronet.pl/display/~plgnoga/NGSchool2019)
+The website with info about the workshop can be accessed [here](https://docs.cyfronet.pl/display/~plgnoga/NGSchool2019)

 ### Intro to R
 tutor: Maja Kuzman